qmlcode/qml/docs/source/tutorial.rst

     Y_predicted = np.dot(Ks, alpha)

     # Calculate mean-absolute-error (MAE):
-    print np.mean(np.abs(Y_predicted - Y_test))
+    print(np.mean(np.abs(Y_predicted - Y_test)))

 Exercise 5: Learning curves
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Repeat the prediction from Exercise 2.4 with training set sizes of 1000, 2000, and 4000 molecules.
 Note the MAE for every training size.
 Plot a learning curve of the MAE versus the training set size.
-Generate a learning curve for the Gaussian and Laplacian kernels, as well using the coulomb matrix and bag-of-bonds representations.
+Generate a learning curve for the Gaussian and Laplacian kernels, as well using the Coulomb matrix and bag-of-bonds representations.
 Which combination gives the best learning curve?
 Note you will have to adjust the kernel width (sigma) underway.